ibnuda/fpmortals/manuscript/complete.md

 A>   override def contramap[A, B](fa: F[A])(f: B => A): F[B] =
 A>     divide2(conquer[Unit], fa)(c => ((), f(c)))
 A> ~~~~~~~~
 A>
-A> This has been added to `Divisible` in Scalaz 7.3.
-A>
 A> Kombinator ini ditambahkan ke `Divisible` pada Scalaz 7.3.

-And from `divide2`, `Divisible` is able to build up derivations all the way to `divide22`.
-We can call these methods directly for our data types:

 Dan dari `divide2`, `Divisible` mampu membangun derivasi sampai ke `divide22`.
 Kita dapat memanggil metoda ini langsung ke tipe data kita: